If you're looking for a delicious and simple Elderberry Jam recipe with seeds and no pectin added, then you've come to the right place!

 - Elderberry and rhubarb - use 50:50 or 25:75, 25% being the rhubarb as it is a lot tarter

-These amazing berries can be used in baking too.
-I make Homemade Tutti-Fruity Jam And Fresh Fruit Tartlets.
-The jam makes a great addition to this Easy Cinnamon Rolls With Homemade Jam, all delicious stuff.
+These amazing berries can be used in baking, too.
+I make Jam And Fresh Fruit Tartlets.
+The jam makes a great addition to these Easy Cinnamon Rolls With Homemade Jam, all delicious stuff.

 Whether you want to ensure you have a thick jam from the beginning or fix a runny jam, here's what you can do: